chuksdsilent/CrudAssignment/readme.md

 About the Project

-This project was built with laravel 6 and php 7
+This api (Crud Assignment) project was built with laravel 6 and php 7

 How to run the program